Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 ### `app.Bootstrap`

-`BootConfigService` creates the controller graph, routes to configuration, stops the process when configuration fails, routes to authentication when configuration succeeds, then routes to `MENU` and `SERVICE` when `CurrentSession` contains a user with menu access.
+`BootConfigService` creates the controller graph, routes to configuration, stops the process when configuration fails, routes to authentication when configuration succeeds, verifies `CurrentSession`, and then routes to `MENU` and `SERVICE` for an active user with menu access.

 ### `app.Controller`

-- `FrontController` routes `CONFIG`, `AUTH`, `MENU`, and `SERVICE`.
+- `FrontController` routes `CONFIG`, `AUTH`, `MENU`, and `SERVICE` through `callController`.
 - `ConfigController` validates configuration, initializes database access, stores the recovery-key hash, and checks starter accounts.
 - `AuthController` owns the authentication menu loop.
-- `MenuController` routes local admin and admin users to the first menu display classes and returns `MenuValues`.
+- `MenuController` displays the local-admin or admin parent menu and returns `MenuValues`.
-- `ServiceController` routes by user role and selected menu option.
-Admin option `1` calls the current access-request listing repository.
+- `ServiceController` dispatches by user role, but both current role handlers only log startup.
+- `SubMenuController` is injected into `FrontController` but is empty and has no request route.
-- `uiController` is a placeholder.
+- `UIController` is an empty placeholder.

 Reserved request types still not routed by active cases are `UI` and `EXIT`.

 ### `app.Config`

+- `EnvSetup` stores and validates all 13 required environment values, including a database port range of 1 through 65535.
-- `EnvValidationService` validates `.env` and stores database values.
+- `EnvValidationService` validates `.env`, creates `EnvSetup`, and exposes database values.
 - `SQLValidationService` builds and tests the JDBC URL.
 - `DBManager` stores global runtime database values and opens connections.
 - `HandleRecoveryKey` reads and hashes `RECOVERY_KEY`.

-- `LogManager` maps application log types to named SLF4J loggers.
+### `app.Logging`

+`LogManager` exposes typed logging methods for boot, authentication, configuration, security, SQL, system, recovery, menu, account, and other input events.
+Ten enums under `Logging.Enums.ProgrammState` define the accepted states. `src/main/resources/logback.xml` configures console and per-category file appenders.

 ### `app.Auth.Flow`